 - Streamline operations and reduce costs

-Healthcare organizations are looking at solutions for reducing patient waiting time, better management of patient records, and optimized supply chains.
+The future of healthcare is solutions for reducing patient waiting time, better management of patient records, and optimized supply chains.
 Patients want remote access to healthcare and value for their money.
 Governments are aiming at universal basic care, various health initiatives, and cost management.
-Amid these opportunities and challenges, we can identify four themes in healthcare that will transform the industry:
+Amid these opportunities and challenges, we can identify four themes in healthcare we see in future of this industry:

-The rise of intelligent technologies such as cloud computing, machine learning, advanced analytics, Big Data, and the Internet of Things (IoT) will enable the healthcare organization to convert into an intelligent enterprise.
+The rise of intelligent technologies such as cloud computing, machine learning, advanced analytics, Big Data in healthcare, and the Internet of Things (IoT) will enable the healthcare organization to convert into an intelligent enterprise.
 The enterprise will be able to deliver innovative solutions for value-based healthcare.

 Technology will allow healthcare workers to provide improved services such as precision medicine, optimized preventive care, and personalized treatment methods.
 This will improve patient outcomes and provide improved customer experiences at reduced costs.